 - The Insolvency and Bankruptcy Board of India (Model Bye-Laws and Governing Board of Insolvency Professional Agencies) Regulations, 2016 and - The Insolvency and Bankruptcy Board of India (Insolvency Professional Agencies) Regulations, 2016. - 4.
 The Insolvency Professionals control the assets of the debtor during the insolvency resolution process.
-The insolvency professional verifies the claims of the creditors, constitutes a committee of creditors, runs the debtor's business during the moratorium period and assists the creditors in finalising the revival plan.
+The insolvency professional verifies the claims of the creditors, constitutes a committee of creditors, runs the debtor's business as a going concern during the moratorium period and assists the creditors in finalising the revival plan.
+He also ensures that the debtor is in compliance with all laws applicable to it during the revival process.
 In liquidation, the insolvency professional acts as a liquidator and bankruptcy trustee.
 The Insolvency and Bankruptcy Board of India has framed the IBBI (Insolvency Professional) Regulations, 2016 to regulate the working of Insolvency Professionals.
 These regulations are amended from time to time by the Insolvency and Bankruptcy Board of India. - 5.
 While the Insolvency professionals assist in the insolvency resolution proceedings envisaged in the Code, the Information Utilities, on the other hand, collect, collate, authenticate and disseminate financial information.
 The purpose of such collection, collation, authentication and dissemination financial information of debtors in centralised electronic databases is to facilitation swift decision making in the resolution proceedings.
-The Insolvency and Bankruptcy Board of India has framed the IBBI (Information

-Utilities) Regulations, 2017.
-These regulations are amended from time to time by the Insolvency and Bankruptcy Board of India.

-- 6. The Code provides for the constitution of a new insolvency regulator i.e., the Insolvency and Bankruptcy Board of India (IBBI).
+The Insolvency and Bankruptcy Board of India has framed the IBBI (Information Utilities) Regulations, 2017.
+These regulations are amended from time to time by the Insolvency and Bankruptcy Board of India. - 6.
+The Code provides for the constitution of a new insolvency regulator i.e., the Insolvency and Bankruptcy Board of India (IBBI).
 Its role includes overseeing the functioning of insolvency intermediaries i.e., insolvency professionals, insolvency professional agencies and information utilities as well as regulating the insolvency process.
-The members of the Board includes representatives from the central government as well as the Reserve Bank of India.
-The Board is empowered to frame and implement rules to regulate the profession as well as processes envisaged in the Code.
+The members of the Board include representatives from the central government as well as the Reserve Bank of India.
+The Board is empowered to frame and implement regulations to regulate the profession as well as processes envisaged in the Code.
 The Bankruptcy Board of India has also been designated as the 'Authority' under the Companies (Registered Valuers and Valuation Rules), 2017 for regulation and development of the profession of valuers in the country. - 7.
 The Code proposes two tribunals to adjudicate insolvency resolution cases.
 In the case of insolvency of companies and Limited Liability Partnerships (LLPs), the adjudication authority is the National Company Law Tribunal (NCLT), while the cases involving individuals and partnership firms are handled by the Debts Recovery Tribunals (DRTs).
 The insolvency proceeding will be initiated by NCLT or DRT, as the case may be, after verification of the claims of the initiator.
 Appeals from NCLT orders lie to the National Company Law Appellate Tribunal (NCLAT) and thereafter to the Supreme Court of India.
 For individuals and other persons, the adjudicating authority is the DRT.
 Appeals from DRT orders lie to the Debt Recovery Appellate Tribunal (DRAT) and thereafter to the Supreme Court.